 Get the Power Right

-Many times I have learned about unfortunate issues that could have been prevented if a professional, licensed electrician had been hired.
+Too often I have learned about electrical issues that could have been prevented if a professional, licensed electrician had been hired.
 Your HVO system is an expensive piece of equipment, so spending a few extra bucks to get the power right is a smart investment.

-In the US, Canada and Mexico, the headbox requires a 120 volt, 15 amp circuit.
+In the US, Canada, Mexico, and Japan, the HVO Main requires a 120 volt, 15 amp circuit.
 It will only draw, at peak amperage, about 6 amps, so you may be able power other devices on the same circuit.
 Be sure that you know what is actually connected to that circuit so that you don’t overload it.
 It is important to use a power surge protector on the headbox to protect the delicate electronics that it contains in the event of a power spike such as may be caused by a lightning strike.

 Each 3-outlet relay box requires a dedicated 20 amp circuit.
 That’s because each concentrator uses 600 watts, or 5 amps.
 Thus, three concentrators on one circuit will draw at least 15 amps, possibly a few more at startup.
 That’s why it’s necessary to have a 20 amp circuit.
 Nothing else can be plugged into this circuit.
 Furthermore, you should not use a garden-variety power surge protector on the concentrators or the relay box itself.
 (If you insist on using one, make sure that it’s rated for the amperage you intend to run through it.)
 For each 5-outlet relay box, you’ll need a 30 amp circuit.
 Again, this circuit must be dedicated to powering the concentrators.
 No other devices should get power on the same circuit.